fastbts/fastbts.github.io/FastBTS/Readme.md

 ## Installation of the test servers

-Recommended Environment: Ubuntu 16+ with kernel v5.0.1, gcc version 4.8 or later.
+Recommended Environment: Ubuntu 16.04 LTS with kernel version 5.0.1, gcc version 4.8 or later.

 Kernel Installation: